You applied for federal student aid (FSA) — what’s next?

 Your FSA will be awarded based on your eligibility in the various FSA programs and is determined after receipt of all required documentation.
 If you are eligible for grants, they will be awarded according to eligibility guidelines and will be included in your award package.
 If you requested a student loan and are eligible, your loan will be originated for the amount you request — up to the maximum, not to exceed the cost of attendance and other aid being received — and will also be included in your award package.

 You will receive an award letter outlining your FSA eligibility for the academic year/loan period, including anticipated disbursement dates.
 The length of an academic year can vary by program and includes a minimum number of credits and weeks of instructional time.
-You will be awarded again every academic year as you progress through your program as long as you complete your FAFSA each year, provide any requested documentation, and choose financial aid as your payment option.
+You will be awarded again every academic year as you progress through your program as long as you complete your FAFSA each for the applicable award year, provide any requested documentation, and choose financial aid as your payment option.

 How are my awarded funds paid?

 Generally, your FSA will be disbursed in two installments during your academic year/loan period.
 At the time your funds are awarded, they will be scheduled in two separate and substantially equal disbursements.
 You will be eligible for your first disbursement at the beginning of the academic year, and your second after you successfully complete half the credits and weeks in the academic year and your continued eligibility is confirmed.